 Wine?
 Your call.
 We’ll confess that we indulge a bit because we like like to enjoy it with our meals … though to be honest their vintages rarely warrant a second glass.

-Tip: Bring an empty, disposable water bottle to the airport and fill it with water from a drinking fountain after you pass through security.
-Unless they screen you at the gate, you are permitted to carry it on board.
+ⓘ TIP: Bring an empty, disposable water bottle to the airport and fill it with water from a drinking fountain after you pass through security.
+Unless they do all the security stuff at the gate, you are permitted to carry it on board.

 Are you planning to drink the tap water on board a plane?
-If so, you might want to read this article from the Wall Street Journal before you do.
-Trust me on this: If you want to stay healthy, don't risk your trip by drinking anything made with the water from on board — including coffee or hot tea — and never brush your teeth with the tap water.
+If so, you might want to read this article from the Wall Street Journal.
+Trust us on this: To stay healthy, on a long flight or otherwise, don’t risk your trip by drinking anything made with the water from on board — including coffee or hot tea — and never brush your teeth with the tap water.
 Better safe than sorry.

 4. Bring antibacterial wipes.